Contamination Bias in Linear Regressions: Solutions

-In fact, our solution below shows that in the binary treatment case the easiest-to-estimate weighting scheme is exactly the same as the weights used by regression.
-This special case illustrates the second motivation: the optimal binary treatment weights are proportional to the conditional variance of treatment, $\var(D_i\mid W_i)=p_{1}(W_i)(1-p_{1}(W_i))$, which tend to zero as $p_{1}(W_{i})$ tends to zero or one.
-Regression thus downweights observations with extreme propensity scores where the estimation of counterfactual outcomes is difficult, avoiding the poor finite-sample behavior of \ac{ATE} estimators under weak overlap and allowing regression to be informative even in cases when it is not possible to precisely estimate the unweighted \ac{ATE}.
-More generally, since regression solves the efficient binary treatment weighting scheme, regression estimates establish the extent to which internally valid and informative inference for \emph{any} causal effect are possible with the data at hand.
+Second, the \ac{EW} scheme gives a bound on the information available in the data: if the scheme yields overly large standard errors, inference on other treatment effects (such as the unweighted \ac{ATE}) must be at least as uninformative.
+Computing the \ac{EW} standard errors thus reveals whether informative conclusions for \emph{any} treatment effect estimand are only possible under additional assumptions or with the aid of additional data.
+In fact, we show below that in the binary treatment case the \ac{EW} scheme is exactly the same as that used by regression.
+Recall that in the binary treatment case, the regression treatment weights are proportional to the conditional variance of treatment, $\var(D_i\mid W_i)=p_{1}(W_i)(1-p_{1}(W_i))$.
+Because these weights tend to zero as $p_{1}(W_{i})$ tends to zero or one, regression downweights observations with extreme propensity scores where the estimation of counterfactual outcomes is difficult, avoiding the poor finite-sample behavior of \ac{ATE} estimators under weak overlap and allowing for informative inference even when one cannot precisely estimate the unweighted \ac{ATE}.